Unmeshed Logo

 The UNMESHED_CMD_CUSTOM_WORKERS parameter allows you to create multiple custom cmd workers with different configurations.
 This is useful when you need different concurrency limits or want to separate workloads by namespace.

-For Windows agents, the ioThread parameter must always be set to false.
+:::note For Windows agents, the ioThread parameter must always be set to false. :::

 Format